Australian Bureau of Statistics

 The ABS relies on the goodwill of individuals and businesses in Australia to provide accurate information as requested.
 The vast majority of farmers (and other businesses) respond to our requests for information.
 However, the Census and Statistics Act 1905 provides the Australian Statistician with the power, if necessary, to direct you in writing to answer the questions.

-7. Why is the Agricultural Census/Survey form I have received full of questions about activities in which I am not involved?
+7. Why is the survey form I have received full of questions about activities in which I am not involved?

 The ABS designs forms to capture the full range of commodities and land management practices undertaken across all states, territories and regions, and therefore, there will always be some questions on each form that are not relevant to some agricultural businesses.
 Form sequencing is used to ensure that businesses do not have to complete questions that are not relevant to them.